-The Arboretum Library’s book group explores the portrayal of western North American landscape in fiction, non-fiction, and poetry.
-The group is transitioning from meeting the 1st Wednesday of the month at 7:00 p.m. to meeting the last Wednesday of the month in the Arboretum Library or out on the Arboretum grounds, weather and sunlight permitting.
+The Arboretum Library’s book group explores the portrayal of western North American landscape in fiction, non-fiction, drama, and poetry.
+The group generally meets the last Wednesday of the month in the Arboretum Library or out on the Arboretum grounds, weather and sunlight permitting.
+Some dates are not the last Wednesday.
 Check the dates below.

 The group uses the Shared Inquiry™ method developed by the Great Books Foundation.
 The chosen book of the month must be read in order to participate.

 For more information about the Book Group, please contact, Arboretum Librarian, Susan Eubank, at 626-821-3213 or Susan.Eubank@Arboretum.org.
 Please RSVP to Susan if you plan to attend.

 Not Without Laughter by by Langston Hughes New York: A.A.
 Knopf, 1930.

 “Although […]semi-autobiographical, the family Hughes created for Sandy was quite unlike his own.
 Hughes said: “I wanted to write about a typical Negro family in the Middle West, about people like those I had known in Kansas.”
 Hughes based the fictional town of Stanton on Lawrence, and many of the people, places and events in the novel were inspired by real people, places and events that Hughes knew or experienced during his childhood […].” — Maria Butler, Lawrence Journal-World